GansZz48-dev/GansZz48-dev/README.md

 I'm always excited to connect and work on exciting Minecraft server projects!

 ## 🎉 Footer
 Thanks for visiting my GitHub profile.
 If you have any questions about Minecraft server development you can contact me.
-Thankyou! :smiley:
+Thankyou!